harleenkaur12/harleenkaur12/README.md

 ## About Me
 🚀Hii there!
 I am Harleen Kaur Chadha, a junior year computer science student trying my hands at programming.
 My first languange is C++.
-Currently I am also working on web development using HTML, CSS.I am also trying my hands at data structures and algorithms.
+Currently I am also working on web development using HTML, CSS.
+I am also trying my hands at data structures and algorithms.

 🚀Through Github, I wish to be a part of this great community of programmers and computer enthusiasts and hope to give as many contributions as possible.